-After staying in to ponder the question over a gingerbread latte and playtime with kitten, I arrived at an unequivocal answer: No.
+After staying in to ponder the question over a gingerbread latte, I arrived at an unequivocal answer: No.

 1. You’re a hiker, biker, runner or soccer player.